sourcegraph/about/blogposts/gophercon-2018-an-over-engineering-disaster-with-macaroons.md

 Identity is not ideal: it often depends on a Deputy to lookup a user, but that Deputy can get confused.

-A common case is CSRF: Cross Site Request Forgery which could result in the Deputy to get “confused” and take action on behalf of another actor who doesn’t have that authority.
+A common case is CSRF: Cross Site Request Forgery which could result in the Deputy to get “confused” and take action on behalf of another actor who doesn't have that authority.

 Solution: Create a token unique per session. i.e. increase the security of the Identity system by adding a Capability.